Salary negotiation in Nepal: how to ask for an increment without burning the relationship

 The math of staying vs leaving

 In FY 2081/82, total salary spend across Nepal's 20 commercial banks grew 7.39%, per audited financials.
 But the NRB salary and wage index for the whole economy grew only 2.85%, and Bagmati Province (which contains Kathmandu) grew the slowest at 1.73%.
-Full-year CPI for FY 2081/82 was 2.20%, so the national wage index just edged ahead of inflation while Bagmati workers came in below it.
+Full-year CPI for FY 2081/82 was 2.20%, so the national wage index just edged ahead of inflation while Bagmati workers came in below it — the slow erosion of salary purchasing power that a below-inflation raise quietly bakes in.

 | Sector / segment | Salary growth FY 2081/82 |